wp-plugins/youtube-embed-plus/readme.txt

 * start - Sets the time (in seconds) to start the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&start=20`
 * end - Sets the time (in seconds) to stop the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&end=100`

 Beyond the above features, you have the option of upgrading to PRO to add enhanced features like a visual embedding wizard (so you can avoid memorizing codes), priority support, and security/performance.
+PRO users also get **warnings you when YouTube has deleted one of your recent popular videos that you've embedded**.
 You even get an embedder-centric analytics dashboard that adds view tracking to each of your embeds so that you can answers questions like:

 * How much are your visitors actually watching the videos you post?
 * How does the view activity on your site compare to other sites like it?